IbrahimSobh/Object-Detection/README.md

 - Epoch [9][20/50]loss_cls: 0.5328, loss_bbox: 0.7794, loss: 1.3123
 ```

-See how the loss is decreasing without errors.
+See how the loss is decreasing.

 -----